tmillr/sos.nvim/README.md

 Never manually save/write a buffer again!

 This plugin is an autosaver for Neovim that automatically saves all of your changed buffers according to a predefined timeout value.
-The goals are:
+The main goals are:

+- to handle conditions/situations that `'autowriteall'` does not
 - to offer a complete, set-and-forget autosave/autowrite solution that saves your buffers for you when you want/need them saved
 - to offer at least some customization via options, as well as the ability to easily enable/disable
 - to be better or more correct than `CursorHold` autosavers and not depend on `CursorHold` if feasible

-**NOTE:** This plugin is still young and has not been extensively used or tested at this point in time.

-**NOTE:** Except for `acwrite` type buffers, this plugin does not save buffers that don't already exist on the filesystem (this includes files which merely appear to not exist due to inadequate permissions).
-The point of this is to err on the conservative side and to try to avoid creating new files unexpectedly (although creating a new file is probably what you want 95% of the time), such as the plugin creating a file after you've deleted the file on purpose but not its corresponding buffer yet.
-This is the current, default behavior that may change or be improved upon (e.g. warn the user with messages/notifications that the buffer was not autosaved, or simply just handle this case more intelligently) in the future. <ins>**This means that the first write/save after creating a new buffer for a nonexistent file has to be done manually, as that will create the file!**</ins>

 For any questions, help with setup, or general help, you can try [discussions][q&a].
 For issues, bugs, apparent bugs, or feature requests, feel free to [open an issue][issues] or [create a pull request][prs].